The Digital Accessibility Maturity Model (DAMM): Overview of DAMM

 It’s worth noting that while the DAMM is intended to be independent of specific technical accessibility standards, it is likely influenced by or aligns with the principles and recommendations set forth by standards such as Web Content Accessibility Guidelines (WCAG).
 These standards serve as benchmarks and best practices for creating accessible digital content and experiences.

 Organizations adopting a DAMM framework can ensure that their maturity levels are in line with widely accepted and recognized principles of digital accessibility, as established by organizations like the World Wide Web Consortium.
-This alignment helps in achieving the goal of creating a more inclusive digital environment for all business organizations irrespective of their fields and sizes.
+This alignment helps achieve the goal of creating a more inclusive digital environment for all business organizations, regardless of their field or size.

 Key Components of the Digital Accessibility Maturity Model